JRCSTU/CO2MPAS-TA/doc/glossary.rst

         Annex XXI to Regulation (EU) No [2017/1151][WLTP].

     ``calibration.initial_temperature WLTP-H``
-        Initial temperature of the test cell during the WLTP test.
+        The initial temperature of the test cell during the WLTP test.
 It is used to calibrate the thermal model.
 The default value =23 °C.

     ``calibration.initial_temperature WLTP-L``